-Given each country's unique historical and socio-cultural context, we opted to examine how these measures and quota systems are perceived in Hong Kong.
-To discuss their possible influences in Hong Kong, we needed to understand how people understand gender and leadership situations in Hong Kong and how they interpret these measures.
+Given the various historical and socio-cultural contexts across the world, we examine how these measures and quota systems are perceived in Hong Kong.
+To discuss their possible influences in Hong Kong, we need to investigate how people understand gender and leadership situations in Hong Kong and how they interpret these measures.
 Before a demand-side policy can be implemented, it is necessary to evaluate if the supply side should also be reformed, potentially requiring changes in education, gender norms, culture and social mobilisation (True et al., 2014).